Hey, Jeannie!: Production

 Jeannie Carson was performing in her breakout role in the musical Love from Judy at the Saville Theatre in London in 1952–1953 when producer Max Liebman saw her in that production.
 He signed her to a contract to appear on television in the United States.
 Hey, Jeannie! gave Carson her first starring role on American television.

 Four Star-Tartan and Jeannie Productions produced Hey, Jeannie! and The Jeannie Carson Show.
 Carson sang a song in most episodes.

+Procter & Gamble initially was the program's only sponsor.
+In January 1957 Chesterfield cigarettes became an alternate week sponsor.

 Broadcast history

 Hey, Jeannie! premiered on CBS on September 8, 1956.
 CBS cancelled it after a single season, and the last of its 26 original episodes on CBS aired on March 16, 1957.
 CBS then broadcast reruns of Hey, Jeannie! for another seven weeks, from March 23 to May 4, 1957.
 The show aired from 9:30 to 10:00 p.m.
 Eastern Time on Saturdays throughout its CBS run.

 After CBS cancelled Hey Jeannie!, the show underwent a change in premise and was retitled The Jeannie Carson Show for its second season.
 Only six episodes were produced for the second season, and they ran in first-run syndication in the United States during 1958.

 ABC broadcast reruns of Hey, Jeannie! under the title The Jeannie Carson Show from June 30 to September 22, 1960, as a summer replacement for The Pat Boone Chevy Showroom.
 The reruns ran on Thursdays at 9:00 p.m.
 Eastern Time.